rclex/rclex/README.md

 which are part of a lightweight process model.
 This enables generation of and communication between a large number of fault-tolerant nodes while suppressing memory load.

-## About ROS 2
+## What is ROS 2

-ROS (Robot Operating System) is a next-generation Robot development framework.
+ROS (Robot Operating System) is a next-generation Robot development platform.
 In both ROS and ROS 2, each functional unit is exposed as a node, and by combining these nodes you can create different robot applications.
 Additionally, communication between nodes uses a PubSub model where publisher and subscriber exchange information by specifying a common topic name.